How does Chris Hemsworth lose weight? Thor's PT reveals all

 - The T3 guide to intermittent fasting

-With a reduced calorie intake due to fasting, "nutrition was a big deal," Zocchi said.
+With a reduced calorie intake due to fasting, "nutrition was a big deal," Zocchi says.
 "He was so tired from all the training we couldn't add any more workouts."
+We know the feeling, Chris!
+We can so identify with that.

-As to whether you should try intermittent fasting, please bear in mind that Chris Hemsworth has advanced, professional dietary guidance and health care on tap, and he needed to lose weight fast for an acting job.
+As to whether you should try intermittent fasting, please bear in mind that Chris Hemsworth is a) the God of Thunder, and b) has advanced, professional dietary guidance and health care on tap.
+He also needed to lose weight fast for an acting job, which you probably don't.

-Again, we do not recommend crash dieting or starving yourself as this can be unpleasant at best and highly dangerous at worst.
+To reiterate: we do not recommend crash dieting or starving yourself.
+This can be unpleasant at best and highly dangerous at worst.
 Depending on your body type and personal circumstances, it may not even be effective.

 All we can tell you is that for Chris on this occasion, according to his PT and pal Zocchi, "We implemented intermittent fasting, along with lower calories, and it was crazy how much that worked" He adds, "It's a really good system to help lose weight.
 I always go back to that."